wlcg-soc-wg/pocketsoc/README.md

 		- Discover -\>
 		- For example, choose fields of interest
 - Use  `./pocketsoc_attach client` to access the client container and access the traffic sources.
+- To use Elastiflow, once logstash-flow starts up fully, you need to add the kibana dashboards.
+Download the appropriately versioned JSON file from [here](https://github.com/robcowart/elastiflow/tree/master/kibana) and upload via the kibana web interface (this will hopefully be included during startup in a future release)

 ### Troubleshooting